 It’s not easy to move classroom teaching to online, so I was really nervous about how to manage the session.
-Half the students joined in the online meeting room, and the first session went well.
+The students joined in the online meeting room, and the first session went well.
 Maybe it’s because we have known each other for three months and established rapport.
-I still cannot imagine delivering a term’s course online throughout and what it could be like…
+I still cannot imagine delivering a term’s course online throughout and what it could be like.

 Thesis editing: Chapters 2 and 3